Use These Tips & Templates for a Relocation Assignment Offer Letter

 GMS Is Here For You

 Global Mobility Solutions (GMS) is a leader in the employee relocation industry.
 In addition to assisting with employee transfer letters, GMS would love to help your company create and implement customized relocation policies for your mobile workforce.
-Feel free to reach out to our team online or call 1.800.617.1904 to speak with one of our experienced team members.
+Our team specializes in almost every area of the relocation process, so we can equip your staff and transferees with the knowledge and technology they need to make their move as seamless as possible.

 We're Here to Help!
 Request a Courtesy Consultation